 Relief for Dry Eyes

-- Invented by a science team passionately determined to help those with dry eyes
+- Invented by a women-led science team passionately determined to support ocular surface health

-- Biochemically balanced natural ingredients that enhance Omega fatty acid metabolism.
+- Biochemically balanced natural ingredients that support fatty acid metabolism.

 - Millions of doses safely used by satisfied repeat customers